 Disputing credit card billing errors after the 60-day dispute period ends

 What if you agreed to delivery on a date in the future that turns out to be more than 60 days after your statement showing the charge was sent to you — but the delivery didn’t arrive or you rejected it because it was not what you agreed to buy?
 Can you still dispute the charge?

 You’re likely outside the protection of the Fair Credit Billing Act.
 Still, some credit card issuers may extend the 60-day dispute period when a shipment is delayed.
 Send a dispute letter to your credit card company.
 Include copies of any documents showing the expected and actual delivery dates, including any notice the seller sent you about the shipment delay.

 Sellers can send you merchandise that is clearly marked as a gift, free sample, or the like.
 And, charitable organizations can send you merchandise and ask for a contribution.
-You may keep such merchandise as a free gift.
+It's your right to keep such merchandise as a free gift.

 Sometimes, you might sign up for a free trial, only to discover that the company starts sending you products every month, and billing you.
 That might be a scam.
 Learn about free-trials, auto-renewals, and negative option subscriptions and what to do if you're charged for products you don't want or didn't order.

 To help avoid shopping hassles:

 - Consider your experience with the company or its general reputation before you order.
 If you’ve never heard of the seller, search online for its name plus words like “complaint” or “scam” to find out other people’s experiences.